Skip to Content

 Sexual harassment can be divided into two categories as follows:

-- Quid pro quo occurs when a job benefit (such as a promotion, wage raise, or positive performance review) is conditioned either directly or indirectly on the employee consenting to some form of sexual conduct.
+• Quid pro quo occurs when a job benefit, such as a promotion or pay raise, depends on the employee consenting to some form of sexual conduct.

-- Hostile work environment is a broad term that refers to any conduct that is unwelcome, related to gender or sex, and significant enough to create an abusive environment or negatively affect the conditions of your employment.
+• Hostile work environment refers to any conduct that is unwelcome, related to gender or sex, and significant enough to create an abusive environment or negatively affect the conditions of your employment.

 Examples of Workplace Sexual Harassment

-Sexual harassment can refer to a wide range of inappropriate and offensive behaviors.
-Understanding these behaviors can empower employees to recognize their rights and take action when necessary.
+Sexual harassment includes a wide range of inappropriate and offensive behaviors.
+Recognizing these behaviors helps employees understand their rights and know when to take action.

 Examples include, but are not limited to:

-Sexual harassment doesn’t have to be targeted at you specifically to be offensive.
-Even if you weren’t the direct target of sexually harassing behavior, you might still be eligible to pursue justice.
-For example, if your coworkers openly spoke about another coworker in a sexual way, you could seek damages for bystander harassment.
+Sexual harassment does not have to target you directly.
+Even if you were not the direct target, you may still be able to pursue justice.
+For example, if coworkers made sexual comments about someone else, you could seek damages for bystander harassment.

 Our qualified sexual harassment lawyer is ready to help you.
 Get in touch via online form or call (213) 772-5882 to make an appointment right away.
 Your initial consultation is free.